DavidMorano/system/src/checkterms/README.txt

 CHECKTERMS

-I don't know what this is! :-)
+I do not know what this is! :-)